gp-ac-4/Xcaciv.Loader/src/Xcaciv.Loader/Xcaciv.Loader/readme.md

 Sexy simple C# module for runtime loading of types from exteranl assemblies.
+This is a seperate assembly to abstract AssemblyLoader operations and suppress trimming alets.